XAHICO/vertigo/README.md

 ## Overview

-Vertigo is a professional web application security auditing tool built for penetration testers and security engineers.
+Vertigo is a modern AI-powered web application security auditing tool built for penetration testers and security engineers.
 It combines a real Chromium browser engine with cloud-hosted machine learning to discover, classify, and score the attack surface of modern web applications — including SPAs, authenticated portals, and API-heavy backends.

 > Vertigo is offered as a licensed product.
 Cloud ML features require a valid API key from [vertigo.xahico.com](https://vertigo.xahico.com).
 Core crawling works without a key.